The structure of exceptional sequences on toric varieties of Picard rank two: The dichotomy of the product case

 \subsection{An inductive argument}

 Our mainstream development for proving fullness will pursue a rather algorithmic approach based on the lexicographical order from \ssect{subsec:ReLExProdCase} and the classification of {\mes}s in \ssect{subsec:ClassProdCase}.
-As an aside, we briefly sketch an inductive approach to Theorem~{\thFull} which is based on a {\em collapsing procedure}.
+As an aside, we briefly sketch an inductive approach to Theorem~{\thFull} which is based {on the following} {\em collapsing procedure}.

 \begin{lemma} For $\ell_2\geq3$ let $\cl$ be an exceptional sequence on $(\ell_1,\ell_2;0)$ with $\cl_0=0$ and $H(\cl)\leq2\ell_2-1$.
 Then we obtain a sequence $\cl'$ on

 via the following procedure: \begin{enumerate} \item[(i)] Remove the horizontal line at level $\ell_2-1$ from $\cl$. \item[(ii)] For every $\cl_i=(a_i,b_i)$ with $b_i\geq\ell_2$ put $\cl'_i:=\cl_i-(0,1)$. \item[(iii)] For all remaining $\cl_i$ put $\cl_i':=\cl_i$. \end{enumerate} If we endow $\cl'$ with the order induced by $\cl$, then $\cl'$ defines an exceptional sequence, too. \end{lemma}